-Today we celebrate the birth of Charles Babbage, the man who in the 19th century invented calculating machines that, although they were never realised in his lifetime, are rightly see as the forerunners of modern programmable computers.
+Born in 1791, Charles Babbage was the man who invented calculating machines that, although they were never realised in his lifetime, are rightly seen as the forerunners of modern programmable computers.
 This is the story of his life, his Difference Engine and Analytical Engine.

 No, far from it.
 A computer can be implemented using all sorts of technology - electromechanical (relays), valves, transistors and, most recently of all, integrated circuits.